 What is a Rebus?

-A worksheet which contains a further 24 rebuses (and their answers) can be found by clicking below.
+A worksheet that contains a further 24 rebuses (and their answers) can be found by clicking below.

 How Can Rebuses be Used in the Primary Classroom?

 1) Give the children a copy of the worksheet and ask them to try and work out the answers.
 You will, of course, need to explain the concept first, showing them some examples (with their answers).

 2) Have a “Rebus of the Day competition”.
 This would be similar to the “Question of the Day” activity, except that you show the children a Rebus, and they have to try and work out what it means.

 3) Draw some rebuses on the board and ask the children to work out the answers during registration time.